University of Minnesota Marching Band: History

 In the fall of 2009, with the opening of TCF Bank Stadium (now Huntington Bank Stadium) on the university's campus, the band's game-day performances moved back to campus and to an outdoor field for the first time since leaving Memorial Stadium in 1981.

 On February 4, 2018, the Minnesota Marching Band performed alongside Justin Timberlake in the halftime show of Super Bowl LII.
 The band was featured in Timberlake’s R&B hit “Suit & Tie”, and performed additional choreography and drill during “Mirrors" and the show’s finale, "Can't Stop the Feeling!".

 Members of the band and the University of Minnesota Dance Team performed with the Jonas Brothers in concert at the Minneapolis Armory during the NCAA Division I Men's Basketball Final Four on April 6, 2019.
 The band joined the pop-rock group onstage for the finale of their newly-released single "Cool".

 In March 2022, 30 members of the band traveled to Dubai in the United Arab Emirates for the World Expo 2020.
 The purpose of the trip was to perform as representatives on behalf of the University and the United States to generate excitement for Minnesota's bid to host Expo 2027 in Bloomington, MN.
 On the trip, the band played at numerous events, including a parade around the Expo for USA National Day, in front of the USA Pavilion, as well as for the United States ceremony.
 High-level audience members included Secretary of Commerce Gina Raimondo, as well as other dignitaries of the U.S. and UAE.
 The group also reached citizens from over 190 countries across the world.

 In May 2022, members of the band played the Minnesota Rouser and Battle Hymn of the Republic at a memorial for Former Vice President Walter Mondale at Northrop Auditorium.
-The Mondale family requested the band be there, as the former Vice President was a University of Minnesota alum and supporter of the University.
 At the memorial, the band performed following speeches from supporters of the program, including Governor Tim Walz and Senators Amy Klobuchar and Tina Smith.
 In addition to the hundreds of high-level attendees, the band joined President Joe Biden in concluding the memorial service.

 On December 5, 2024, the band participated in a promotional event featuring Timothée Chalamet for the film A Complete Unknown, performing two of Bob Dylan's works.